patrickmonaco/gpmfactory/README.md

 Gmfactory repository
 Miscelaneous tools.

-1. Generate a code snippet for a popup lov item generates the "Initialization JavaScript Function" attribute for a popup lov item in an Oracle APEX application GPM Factory sep 2023 - V1
+1. Generates a code snippet for a popup lov item generates the "Initialization JavaScript Function" attribute for a popup lov item in an Oracle APEX application GPM Factory sep 2023 - V1